 13.4.
 Responsibility for costs of dispute resolution.
 All costs of the mediators appointed in accordance with this section shall be borne equally by the parties to the dispute or the controversy.
 All costs of the arbitrators appointed in accordance with this section shall be borne by such parties as may be determined by the arbitrators.

+ARTICLE 14: DISSOLUTION

+14.1 Distribution of Assets on Dissolution

+In settling accounts after dissolution, the assets of the Co-op shall be liquidated, paid, reserved or distributed in the following order:

+1) to settle any outstanding liabilities with creditors to the extent, and in the order, required under any applicable legislation

+2) to settle any outstanding compensation owed to staff employed by the Co-op

+3) to donate the remainder of the assets to a non-profit organization chosen by the Board at the time of dissolution